Swaraj-Prashant-Shewale/Odoo-NMIT-Hackathon-Solution/README.md

 Everyone sees exactly what their job requires, and nothing more.
 Every change is recorded, permanently, so you can always answer "who changed this, and when?"

+To Test the admin version of the site we have an existing admin account created :
+Email : akshatpanicker7@gmail.com
+Password : serina1234

 ### What you can actually do with it

 | Area | What it does |